 Red Yeast Rice

 Another natural way to lower LDL is to take a supplement called red yeast rice.
 It can be bought in many different health foods stores.
 The reason why it lowers LDL cholesterol is that it contains a substance called monacolin K which is very similar to the statin drugs the doctor gives you.
 Nutraceutical supplements are generally not regulated so if you buy red yeast rice, you can never be sure how much is in each tablet.
+Get more information in this article.
 You are almost as well taking a statin drug, at least then you know how much you are taking!

 If you are very overweight and if you lose weight, your LDL will come down a little bit.
 For every 10Kg of weight loss you can lower LDL by 0.2mmol/l or 8mg/dl.
 Losing weight has many other remarkable benefits on multiple risk factors like blood pressure so you don’t just do it for its cholesterol lowering properties!